Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 The Staking overview shows information about validators during the selected time range in the filter:

 .. image:: ../images/ccd-scan/ccd-scan-bakers.png
-    :alt: dark screen with graphs at top, table at bottom showing baking information
+    :alt: dark screen with graphs at top, table at bottom showing validator information

 |